-Fig. 5 Consumer perceptions towards brand repositioning (own figure based on Simms & Trott, 2007)

-Simms and Trott (2007) applied their matrix to analyse the repositioning of the brand BMW-Mini.
-During the second half of the 20th century the “Mini” has not significantly been changed for more than 40 years unlike competitive cars in the market.
-Launching the new Mini meant a large change for the brand, including an update to the product, which made it more practical and competitive.
-The aim was to move from a niche to a broader position in the market (Simms & Trott 2007). „The main changes between new and old are the relative importance of build quality and value for money.
+Simms and Trott (2007) applied their matrix to analyse the repositioning of the brand BMW Mini.
+During the second half of the 20th century, for a period of over 40 years, the “Mini” did not undergo any significant changes, unlike other cars on the market.
+The launch of the new Mini represented a huge change for the brand, and the product was updated to make it more practical and competitive.
+The aim was to move away from a niche market to a broader position (Simms & Trott, 2007).
+“The main changes between new and old are the relative importance of build quality and value for money.
 Attractive pricing is no longer the hook, superior quality is.
 But the fun remains.
-[Customers] pay a lot more for the new Mini, because it too is fun“ (Simms & Trott 2007, p.
+[Customers] pay a lot more for the new Mini, because it too is fun” (Simms & Trott, 2007, p.
 308).
-The researchers interviewed 66 stakeholders with high brand awareness and knowledge and found that repositioning the Mini has largely impacted the functional appeal of the brand: „moving away from the car’s price as an appeal towards product build quality.
-Furthermore, the Mini’s symbolic appeal, including its fun and sporty image, has largely remained in place“ (Simms & Trott 2007, p.
+The researchers interviewed 66 stakeholders with high brand awareness and knowledge and found that the repositioning of the Mini had a considerable impact on the functional appeal of the brand: “… moving away from the car’s price as an appeal towards product build quality.
+Furthermore, the Mini’s symbolic appeal, including its fun and sporty image, has largely remained in place” (Simms & Trott, 2007, p.
 297).
-Thus, repositioning of the Mini brand has worked primarily at a functional level.
-Symbolic elements of the Mini brand have not been changed significantly.
-A key success driver in the repositioning process was a deep understanding of the brand propositions by the brand managers.
+Thus, the repositioning of the Mini brand worked primarily at a functional level.
+Symbolic elements of the Mini brand did not significantly change.
+A key success driver in the repositioning process was the brand managers’ deep understanding of the brand propositions.

-Based on research by Ryan et al. (2007), the repositioning process can be differentiated by six dimensions:
+Based on research by Ryan et al. (2007), the repositioning process can be broken down into six dimensions:

-Figure 5 Repositioning process (own figure based on Ryan et al. 2007)
+Repositioning Process

-It is vital for a company to support the overall process by market research in order to gather the brand positioning status and monitor changes in the market.
-Furthermore, brand managers should be flexible and have strong learning capabilities to react to changes.
+It is vital for a company to support the overall process by market research in order to pinpoint the brand positioning status and monitor changes in the market.
+Furthermore, brand managers should be flexible and demonstrate strong learning capabilities in reacting to changes.

 Repositioning Case Studies

-Learnings from the practice can be gathered from different cases we will discuss next.
+Lessons learned from practice can be gathered from different cases, as we will discuss next.
 The first cases represent real or tangible repositioning of brands in the apparel industry.

-Repositioning of the brand Puma (Lupi 2020)
+Repositioning of the brand Puma

-In the years before 2014, the brand Puma had to face several issues, e.g., poor distribution or a lack of clear brand stories (Puma 2020).
-To overcome the inconsistent brand position Puma worked out a repositioning in 2014 with a clear definition, improvement in their products and distribution and enlargement of their marketing budget.
-Their new position was to be the fastest brand and to target young sport-affine women.
-To support the new position, they rolled out the largest marketing campaign in brand history also integrating athletes and celebrities in their campaigns.
+In the years running up to 2014, Puma had to face several issues, e.g., poor distribution or a lack of clear brand stories (Puma, 2020).
+To overcome its inconsistent brand positioning, Puma repositioned itself in 2014 with a clear definition, improvement in products and distribution, and an increased marketing budget.
+The aim was to be the world’s fastest sports brand and to target young sporty women.
+To support the new position, Puma rolled out the largest marketing campaign in brand history, using athletes and celebrities in advertising campaigns to endorse its products (Lupi, 2020).

 Repositioning of the brand Gucci

-The fashion brand Gucci processed a repositioning in 2015.
-They wanted to achieve a newer style, reach younger targets, improve their communication and business model as well as the distribution quality.
-The brand repositioned its character from a previous sexy and provocative brand towards attributes like eccentric, modern and romantic, rooted in Italian fashion.
+The fashion brand Gucci underwent a major transformation in 2015.
+They wanted to achieve a newer style, reach younger targets, improve their communication and business model, and enhance distribution quality.
+The brand repositioned its character, operating a shift from its previously sexy and provocative image towards other attributes such as eccentric, modern, and romantic, rooted in Italian fashion.
 To translate the new position the brand heavily used digital media including a new website design and social media presence.
 They also collaborated with young celebrities to catch the attention of a younger target group.

-Key learnings
+Key lessons